 The importance of the Acropolis lies not only in its grandeur but also in Greek Mythology that surrounds it.
 You will find this mythology displayed in the buildings through plasterwork.

 Top tip: The Acropolis is arguably Athens’ most famous attraction, so lines at all the various entry points get long.
 Be sure to get there as early as possible or buy tickets online to avoid crowds.
 It is also a good idea to wear comfortable walking shoes.
 The walk-up can be tiring, especially in Greece’s warmer months.

 The Temple Of Olympian Zeus, also known as The Olympieion, was built in 174 BCE.
 An incredible feat for ancient times, it is located on the southeast side of the Acropolis.

 The ambitious columns stand proud at over 17 meters high and are decoratively capped with ornately carved marble.

 3. National Archaeological Museum

 Get your history and culture on at the National Archaeological Museum.
 Along with the Acropolis Museum (pictured above), it is considered one of the most important museums in the world for its displays of ancient Greek art.
-The collection of antiquities and sculptures demonstrate how modern art and philosophy is rooted in Greece.
+The collection of antiquities and sculptures demonstrates how modern art and philosophy are rooted in Greece.